leifliddy/motospeed-k24/README.md

 ### Hardware

-My keyboard is ZET  Blade, but should work with keyboard on the same chip.
+My keyboard is ZET  Blade, but should work with any keyboard on the same chip.
 VID: 0416, PID: a0f8, Winbond Electronics Corp.
 Gaming Keyboard.

 ## Restrictions

-Due to the nature of the protocol the Calibur uses to set the leds it is not possible to hack fluid animations.
-This is due to the fact that for every single change in the configuration of the lighting a new colormap for every key is transfered to the keyboard.
-This process can take over half a second.
+Default fluid animations not avaliable, only custom profile.

 ## Adding support for another keyboard (reverse-engineering workflow)